randdusing/cordova-plugin-bluetoothle/readme.md

 ## 4.0.0 Beta - Server Support ##
 The 4.0.0-dev branch includes server support.
-Note, this shouldn't be used in production!
-Current code isn't well tested and still needs improvements to code and documentation.
+Please give it a try and let me know if you run into any issues.

 ``` cordova plugin add https://github.com/randdusing/cordova-plugin-bluetoothle.git#4.0.0-dev ```